nightswimdev/nightdev/PRIVACY.md

 The limited data we collect is used only to:

 - Monitor server health and performance.
-- Prevent abuse of the Service.
+- Prevent abuse of the service.
-- Improve the functionality of Tide.
+- Improve nightdev functionality.

 We do **not** sell, rent, or share user data with third parties.